Ayden Heaven: International career

-In May 2024, Heaven made his debut for the England U18 side against Northern Ireland.
+Heaven has played youth international football for England at under-18, under-19 and under-20 levels.
+He is also eligible to represent Ghana at international level.

-On 5 September 2025, Heaven made his U20 debut during a 2-1 defeat to Italy at the SMH Group Stadium.
-He is also eligible for Ghana and Jamaica.
+In May 2024, Heaven made his debut for the England under-18 team against Northern Ireland.
+On 5 September 2025, Heaven made his England under-20 debut during a 2–1 defeat to Italy at the SMH Group Stadium.